laminlabs/lamin-blog/docs/arrayloader-benchmarks.md

 2. **Fastest:** Use NVIDIA Merlin for unweighted chunked random sampling from a locally cached `.parquet` collection at ~9k samples/sec.
 3. **Uncached:** If you run the training in the AWS data center that hosts the data, use `tiledbsoma` for unweighted random sampling at ~1.5k samples/sec directly from the cloud.

-Hence, you can train compute-limited foundation models directly on harmonized array collections.
-To enable this out-of-the-box, we developed `MappedCollection`, a pytorch-compatible map-style dataset that virtually concatenates array shards.
-If your model is data-loading-limited because it has fewer parameters, it’s worthwhile to transform a collection of `.h5ad` files into `.parquet`.
-And if you don’t want to work with a cache and don’t need weighted sampling, you can transform the collection into a monolithic `tiledbsoma` array.
+In the first setup, you train compute-limited foundation models on harmonized array collections.
+To enable this out-of-the-box, we developed `MappedCollection`, a pytorch-compatible map-style dataset that virtually concatenates arrays.
+If your model is data-loading-limited because it has fewer parameters, it’s worthwhile to transform a collection of `.h5ad` files into `.parquet` and leverage the second setup.
+And if you don’t want to work with a cache and don’t need weighted sampling, you can transform the collection into a large `tiledbsoma` array and leverage setup 3.

 ---